Official & Unofficial Danganronpa Translations Lead to Fan Disagreement

 There’s a lot more I want to say on the subject of multiple, competing translations and how to approach them as a translator and as a player/observer, but I’ll save that for another day.
 Still, all this stuff DOES make me want to compare different fan translations for smaller, simpler games someday – I wonder if any such games fit that bill.
 It would make for a really interesting project, so if anyone has any suggestions, let me know.

-If you enjoyed this article and know any other fans of Danganronpa, let them know about it.
+If you enjoyed this article and know any other fans of Danganronpa, let them know about this article.
 I appreciate it!

 20 Comments